 Get the latest from TODAY

-The pressure of finding the perfect gift, or just facing the crushing loneliness, can be too much to bear!
-Not to worry, coffee lovers.
-Starbucks is here to take the edge off with a super sweet holiday drink based on a popular chocolate.
+The pressure of finding the perfect gift, or just facing soul-crushing loneliness, can be too much to bear.
+But not to worry, coffee lovers.
+Starbucks is here to take the edge off with a super-sweet holiday drink based on a popular chocolate.

 The drink is available hot, iced or in blended form as a Frappuccino.

-The new beverage is already causing a minor stir among chocolate lovers.
-Some foodies love the idea of a drink that closely resembles a cherry cordial from a traditional Valentine's Day box of chocolates — but not everyone is on board.
+Some foodies were really into the idea of a drink that closely resembles a cherry cordial that one usually finds in a traditional Valentine's Day box of chocolates — but not everyone is on board.

-"It is literally just a Java Chip [Frappuccino] except they replaced the chocolate chips with that cherry flavor," said a TODAY staff member after trying the icy drink.
+"It is literally just a Java Chip [Frappuccino] except they replaced the chocolate chips with that cherry flavor," a TODAY staff member said after trying the icy drink.

-So, depending on your taste buds, this drink could either make you fall in love — or prompt you to seek out a new coffee obsession immediately.
+So, depending on your taste buds, this drink could either make you fall in love — or prompt you to dump that coffee obsession immediately.

 Starbucks limited-edition Cherry Mocha will only be available for the next seven days, through Feb.
 14, which is plenty of time to load up on your newest caffeine fix as you plan out your Valentine's Day.